The Collector's Series, Volume One

-The Collector's Series, Volume One is a primarily English-language compilation album by Canadian singer Celine Dion, released by Sony Music on 23 October 2000.
-The album was renamed Tout en amour (meaning All in Love) in France.
-It features "The Power of the Dream", the song that Dion performed during the opening ceremony of the 1996 Summer Olympics.
-The album has sold over three million copies worldwide.
+The Collector's Series, Volume One is a primarily English-language compilation album by Canadian singer Celine Dion, released by Columbia Records and Epic Records on 23 October 2000.
+The album was issued in France under the title Tout en amour (lit.
+'All in Love').
+It includes a selection of hits absent from Dion's first English-language greatest hits album, All the Way...
+A Decade of Song, album tracks, and songs previously unreleased on Dion's albums in certain territories.
+The album has sold more than three million copies worldwide.

 Content

-The Collector's Series, Volume One is a compilation of some of Dion's biggest hits and few rare tracks.
-The album features "The Power of the Dream" from the opening ceremony of the 1996 Summer Olympics, duets with Barbra Streisand and Andrea Bocelli, and few rarely heard non-English language songs.
-It also includes singles which were not issued on Dion's previous greatest hits album All the Way… A Decade of Song: "Where Does My Heart Beat Now", "Only One Road", "Falling into You", "Tell Him", and "The Reason".
+The album includes "The Power of the Dream" from the opening ceremony of the 1996 Summer Olympics and songs in French, Spanish, and Japanese.
+It also contains singles that were not included on Dion's previous greatest hits album, All the Way...
+A Decade of Song: "Where Does My Heart Beat Now", "Only One Road", "Falling into You", "Tell Him", and "The Reason".

-Tout en amour was released in France also as a limited edition, including twelve colour postcards with previously unreleased photos of Dion.
-The album was re-released in October 2004 in few European countries, as part of the Best of the Best Gold series.
-The gold-disc pressing was housed in a die-cut slipcase, exposing the gold disc and featured the same tracks that graced the standard pressing.
+Tout en amour was also released in France as a limited edition, including 12 colour postcards with previously unreleased photos of Dion.
+The album was reissued in October 2004 in select European countries as part of the Best of the Best Gold series.
+The gold-disc pressing was housed in a die-cut slipcase, exposing the gold disc, and included the same tracks as the standard edition.

 Critical reception

-According to Stephen Thomas Erlewine from AllMusic, The Collector's Series, Volume One filled the gaps left by Dion's hits collection, All the Way...
-A Decade of Song - the many duets, French and Spanish songs, and previously unheard in the US tracks.
-He wondered why it couldn't be nothing but rarities, which would have served them better than this "mixed bag".
+According to Stephen Thomas Erlewine of AllMusic, The Collector's Series, Volume One filled the gaps left by Dion's hits collection All the Way...
+A Decade of Song, including duets, French and Spanish recordings, and tracks previously unavailable in the United States.
+He questioned why the album was not composed solely of rarities, which he felt would have served the release better than what he described as a "mixed bag".

 Commercial performance

-The Collector's Series, Volume One has sold over three million copies worldwide and topped chart in France, and reached top ten in Canada and Portugal.
+The Collector's Series, Volume One has sold more than three million copies worldwide.
+It topped the compilation albums chart in France and reached the top 10 in Canada and Portugal, and reached the top 40 in most other countries where it charted.

-In the United States, the album debuted at No. 28 on Billboard 200, selling 36,000 copies in its first week.
-According to Nielsen SoundScan, it has sold 914,000 copies in the US.
+In the United States, the album debuted at number 28 on the Billboard 200, selling 36,000 copies in its first week.
+According to Nielsen SoundScan, it has sold over 914,000 copies in the US.